Kingdom of Albania in personal union with Italy: Persecution

+Against Serbs and Jews

 Around 200 Albanian Jews and 400 Jewish refugees resided in Albania proper prior to World War II.
 Albanian Jews were generally protected but faced some restrictions.
 Foreign Jews were placed into concentration camps.
 The Jewish population of Kosovo fared comparatively worse as Italian authorities turned them over to the Germans where they were murdered or sent to camps in Albania.
 Others were taken to Albanian cities where the local population protected them.
 See The Holocaust in Albania.

 Kosovar Albanians collaborated with the Axis powers who promised them a Greater Albania.
 This was seen as a better alternative to the repressive measures instilled by Serbian politicians during the interwar period.
 In June 1942 Prime Minister Mustafa Kruja stated that Serbs would be sent to concentration camps or killed.
-Between 70,000 and 100,000 Kosovar Serbs were transferred to concentration camps in Pristina and Mitrovica or expelled to Serbia proper, in order to Albanianize the province.
+Between 70,000 and 100,000 Kosovar Serbs were transferred to concentration camps in Pristina and Mitrovica or expelled to Serbia proper, in order to Albanianize the province, and 72,000 Albanians were settled in Kosovo from Albania.
 During the occupation, the population was subject to forced labour, torture, destruction of private property, destruction and damaging of cultural and historical buildings and graveyards.
 The expulsion of Serbs proved problematic, as they had performed important functions in the region, and been running most of the businesses, mills, tanneries, and public utilities, and been responsible for most of the useful agricultural production.
 According to Serbian sources, it is estimated that the Vulnetari and other paramilitaries murdered up to 10,000 Serbs and Montenegrins in Kosovo.

+Against Albanians

+Growing Albanian resistance to Italian rule led to an increase in repressive and punitive measures against the Albanian population.
+General Alessandro Pirzio Biroli gave his men a carte blanche (unlimited discretionary power to act) against Albanians, including civilians.
+From 14–18 July 1943, the Italian army conducted the "massacre of Mallakasha" in villages surrounding the town of Mallakastër.
+The army forces destroyed 80 Albanian villages and killed hundreds of civilians.

+In total, the Italian and German occupiers were responsible for 28,000 dead, 12,600 wounded, 43,000 interned in concentration camps, 61,000 homes burned, 850 villages destroyed.